-- 1. Low-income households (with particular emphasis on households earning below 30% of area median income) - 2.
-Low-income seniors - 3.
-Low-income persons with disabilities - 4.
-Homeless persons and persons at-risk of homelessness - Low- and moderate- income persons unable to afford housing near work or transportation (Live Near Work) - 6.
-Low-income persons residing in existing affordable housing that is in danger of being lost or becoming unaffordable (Preservation) - 7.
-Low-income people residing in communities with ongoing community revitalization efforts - 8.
+- 1. Low-income households (with particular emphasis on households earning below 30% of area median income): - 2.
+Low-income seniors; - 3.
+Low-income persons with disabilities; - 4.
+Homeless persons and persons at-risk of homelessness; - 5.
+Low- and moderate-income persons unable to afford housing near work or transportation (Live Near Work): - 6.
+Low-income persons residing in existing affordable housing that is in danger of being lost or becoming unaffordable (Preservation); - 7.
+Low-income people residing in communities with ongoing community revitalization efforts; and - 8.
 Other special needs populations, including people with criminal records and veterans experiencing or at risk of homelessness.

-Introduction to 2018 Focus Areas
+Introduction to 2019 Focus Areas

-Each year the Housing Task Force identifies and recommends action items and strategies from the Technical Plan that it feels are likely to be implemented or will continue to develop in the coming year.
-When a new issue or activity arises, the Housing Task Force generally develops new action items and strategies to add to the Technical Plan.
+The Housing Task Force has identified and recommended action items and strategies from the Technical Plan to implement or develop throughout the year.
+The ACHP is as responsive to new developments in the Affordable Housing world as possible and when a new issue, use of funds, or innovation arises, the Housing Task Force generally develops new action items and strategies to add to the Technical Plan.
 The active components of the Technical Plan are then grouped together and form the foundation of the annual Focus Areas.
-As a result, the Focus Areas represent topical trends in affordable housing policy and planning.
-The action items selected for each of the Focus Areas are taken from all three of the Housing Principles, reflecting the comprehensive approach to statewide challenges.
-Many action items are active for multiple years while the agencies and partners responsible pursue implementation, or decide on feasibility.
+As a result, the 2019 Focus Areas represent topical trends in affordable housing policy and planning.
+Action items selected for each of the Focus Areas are taken from all three of the Housing Principles, reflecting the comprehensive approach to statewide challenges many action items are active for multiple years while the agencies and partners responsible pursue implementation, or decide on feasibility.

-The most prevalent affordable housing challenges facing Illinois in 2018 are the local recovery from the foreclosure crisis/community revitalization, development cost reduction, expansion of accessible units, improving the use of energy efficiency, and supportive housing.
-As these are ongoing issues, the Housing Task Force has concentrated many of its efforts on those areas in the past several years.
-At this time, many of the efforts continue to show dividends and the 2018 Annual Comprehensive Housing Plan seeks to highlight how the strongest responses are being bolstered and that the additional gaps are being filled.
-The State's role as administrator, facilitator, and innovator will continue as the most efficient solutions are fostered.
-With this in mind, the Housing Task Force selected the following recommended Focus Areas for the 2018 Annual Comprehensive Housing Plan:
+The most prevalent affordable housing challenges facing Illinois in 2019 are community revitalization which continues to plague some communities, development cost reduction, expansion of accessible housing units, improving the use of energy efficiency and supportive housing.
+These are ongoing issues, and the Housing Task Force has concentrated many of its efforts on these areas over the past several years.
+At this time, many of the efforts continue to be successful and the 2019 Annual Comprehensive Housing Plan seeks to highlight how the strongest responses are being bolstered and that the additional gaps are being filled.
+The State's role as administrator, facilitator and innovator will continue as the most efficient solutions are fostered.
+With this in mind, the Housing Task Force selected the following recommended Focus Areas for the 2019 Annual Comprehensive Housing Plan: